jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

    :::

 3. Press OK if get a "confirm" message prompted (see the screenshot below), it means there are some company do not have GST No.
-4. If you has confirmed that the company is Non-GST Registered person then you can press YES to proceed.
+4. If you have confirmed that the company is Non-GST Registered person then you can press YES to proceed.
 5. Otherwise press NO, you have to update the GST No at Maintain Customer to confirm the company is a GST Registered person before process the GST Return.

    ![des-gst-bad-debt-relief-3](../../../static/img/usage/gst-and-sst/gst/gst-bad-debt-relief-3.jpg)